 What is a record transfer?

-Transfer is a process that results in Public Record Office Victoria (PROV) taking custody, but not ownership of permanent public records from a Victorian government agency.
+Record transfer is a process that results in Public Record Office Victoria (PROV) taking custody, but not ownership, of permanent public records from a Victorian government agency.

 See Approved Public Record Office Storage Supplier (APROSS): Information for agencies for guidance around transferring records to secondary storage facilities.

 As a result of our Digital Archive Program of work we've had reduced capacity to take on new record transfers.
-We had hoped to be able to return to our usual level of service by early 2020, but due to the Digital Archive taking longer than expected, we now won't be able to take on new project work until the second half of 2020.
+We had hoped to be able to return to our usual level of service in late 2020, however due to the challenges of coronavirus (COVID-19), and the Digital Archive Program taking longer than expected, we now anticipate we won’t be able to take on new project work until the second half of 2021 with the transfer of cabinet records taking highest priority.

 Why transfer records to PROV?